comus4/Collection-of-apps-I-have-completed-so-far-my-in-learning-journey/README.md

 ## Instagram-like app with a twist from Cem Salta course SwiftUI & iOS 15 App Development - Build Instagram & TikTok

-The app twist I threw in is using a marquee style prompt to encourage scintillating, engaging content.
+The app twist I threw in is using a marquee style prompt to encourage scintillating, engaging content with their "hot take" on a subject.
+Hence the name.

 *Learned how to create a full-stack app with Firebase Firestore and Storage *Learned how to fetch data from Web APIs in JSON using Alamofire